 Elsie Aroyan is serving with UNHCR as a UN Volunteer Community Services Assistant to protect the rights and build a better future for refugees, forcibly displaced communities and stateless people in Armenia.
-As a Syrian refugee herself, Elsie can relate better than anyone to the pain, fears and challenges which these displaced persons and refugees suffer from.
+As a displaced person herself, Elsie can relate better than anyone to the pain, fears and challenges which these displaced persons and refugees suffer from.

 During my challenging path to becoming a UN Volunteer, I learned to achieve my goals even if they seem to be far and hard to be achieved.
 I learned not to give up, but on the contrary to continue my journey with more persistence.
 I strongly believe that it is never too late for any new beginning. --Elsie Aroyan, UN Volunteer with UNHCR, Armenia

 As Community Services Assistant, Elsie provides face-to-face and telephone phone counselling to asylum-seekers and refugees who come to Armenia from Iran, Iraq, Yemen, Syria, Turkey, Ukraine and other countries.
 She conducts regular monitoring visits and meets with the asylum-seekers to make sure that they know their rights and that their needs are properly addressed by the partners.
 In her daily work, she also tries to create opportunities through various UNHCR projects.

 Elsie Aroyan, a displaced person from Syria, serves as a national UN Volunteer in Armenia.
 Here she explains asylum procedures during a counselling session.
 (UNV, 2018)